← Back to Blog

 docker network ls

-# Create a custom network (containers can resolve each other by name)
+# Create a custom bridge network

 docker network create mynet